mdenend/CollatzRewriteSystem/README.md

 From this directory, run:

       java -cp COMPILED_DIRECTORY Main -inputnumber NUMBER OR -inputfile FILE_NAME [-outputdirectory DIRECTORY] [-verbose] [-aggregatefile] [-rewritesystem FILE_NAME]

 Either -inputnumber or -inputfile option is required.
 All other parameters are optional, but most are recommended.

-  -inputfile FILE_NAME: provides an input file that has numbers of input, one per line.
+- -inputfile FILE_NAME: provides an input file that has numbers of input, one per line.
 Format for inputfile input: Uses Java's scanner, so any number token will be read as valid input, skipping anything else.

-  -inputnumber NUMBER: plug in one number and generate the output of it.
+- -inputnumber NUMBER: plug in one number and generate the output of it.

-  -outputdirectory DIRECTORY: generates output into the given directory.
+- -outputdirectory DIRECTORY: generates output into the given directory.
 If nothing, default will be Output in the local directory.
 DIRECTORY MUST EXIST, otherwise the program will not run.

-  -verbose: prints out lines which correspond to the rewrite rules and the numbers they represent as we generate the output files.
+- -verbose: prints out lines which correspond to the rewrite rules and the numbers they represent as we generate the output files.

-  -aggregatefile: outputs an aggregate csv file which shows input number, output number, number of rewrite steps, and number of array doubles.
+- -aggregatefile: outputs an aggregate csv file which shows input number, output number, number of rewrite steps, and number of array doubles.
 (Number of array doubles will be removed in a future version.)

-  -rewritesystem FILE_NAME: takes in a text file in FILE_NAME representing a different system.
+- -rewritesystem FILE_NAME: takes in a text file in FILE_NAME representing a different system.
 If not provided, will default to BasicRewriteRules.txt, which is the default system.
     Format for rewrite input:
-      -"INPUT OUTPUT" on a line denotes rule is to find a string INPUT and convert it to string OUTPUT.
+    - "INPUT OUTPUT" on a line denotes rule is to find a string INPUT and convert it to string OUTPUT.
-      -Any line beginning with a # is a comment, and will not be included.
+    - Any line beginning with a # is a comment, and will not be included.

 Version History: